 Eden on the River promises a variety of activities, from getting an adrenaline rush pumping across suspension bridges in the rainforest and feeling refreshed by swimming in the Rentapoo River to relaxing in the animal park and observing animals and birds.

 Visit this beautiful spot with a local guide for a more informative and enjoyable tour.
-There you will find all the public facilities and safety equipment you need.
-And do not forget to swim in the turquoise waters of the river, but it is recommended that you bring water shoes with you.
+You will find all the public facilities and safety equipment you need there.
+Do not forget to swim in the river’s turquoise waters, but it is recommended that you bring water shoes with you.